influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withKrbRealm(krbRealm)
 ```

-KrbRealm is the Kerberos realm used with Kerberos keytab It must be set if keytab is used.
+"KrbRealm is the Kerberos realm used with Kerberos keytab It must be set if keytab is used."

 ### fn hdfs.withKrbServicePrincipalName